TheEpikDuck/SeniorSeminar/README.md

 1/18/2024
 Added a tester file, I'm currently working on the randomization of seesion for the late students.
 I haven't gotten the code to work yet.

+1/22/2024
+Put data files in, I might have to reorganizae them though since its quite mess right now.
+Still working on the late student part, hopefully i cant figure it out by tommorow.